MoneyCrush

 Face your fears

-Take our goal of wanting to became debt-free, house and everything.
-A fear I’ve had to face regarding that is, what if we pay off our house and some disaster happens and it’s completely worthless and now we have nothing and that money is gone?
+Take the goal we had (and succeeded at!) of becoming debt-free, house and everything.
+A fear I had to face regarding that is, what if — now that our house is paid-for — some disaster happens and it’s completely worthless and we end up with nothing?
+It could happen, and of course I hope it doesn’t, but I can tell you already that I’m glad we paid off our house.

 Once you discover what you’re afraid of (because fear is usually the reason people put things off) imagine the absolute worst-case possible ending to your fear.